One Green Thing a Day: Small Acts for a Burning World

 Climate action used to seem to him either in protest, a policy paper, or some solar panel he could never afford.
 That was until he read:

 Not all major changes start with big things.
-One green thing is all it can take.

 The Practice that Brings You Home

 His routine was established by doing one thing a day.
-It allowed his concern to go into something.
+It allowed his worry to fuel change.
 He did not feel afraid and accumulated the feeling in his chest.
-As an alternative, he transformed fear into action.
-Actions are not always ideal and on display.
+Instead, he transformed fear into action.
+Sustainable actions are not always accessible.
+One day, he decided to refuse plastic packaging.
+The second, he studied where the trash in his city ended up.
+Another day, he posted an article on social media that led to constructive discussions.

-Moments to Multiply
+Moments that Multiply

 This approach has a deeper philosophy to it.
 It admits that the efforts of individuals cannot stop emissions in themselves, speaking of the fact that individual actions still change culture.
 And it is culture which shifts systems.
 The minds will change before the policies.
 Demand has to change before the industries.
 Citizens must demonstrate what matters before leaders do.

+He is a part of the greater whole.
+The systems start feeling the heat when millions of people are determined to do small things.
 The adoption is not as difficult as it may seem.
 When you do not know where to start, you can ask yourself the following question: What are my strengths?
 What do I like?
 What matters to me most?

 Start there.